 Fast-forward to 1857, when Great Britain created the Office of Comptroller-General, modern auditing got its start.
 Sixty-four years later, the United States created the U.S. General Accounting Office (GAO).
 Now, this office has the same acronym, but, in 2004 its name was changed to the Government Accountability Office.
 The functions of both agencies are to track the use and movements of money that the British and U.S. governments use in running each country.

-Look through a company’s financial statements to see if they provide an accurate report of its financial health.
+Look through a company’s financial statements to see if they provide an accurate report of its health.
 Financial audits also verify whether a company is complying with GAPP practices or not.

 Program results audits

 Scan through particular programs, looking to see if they have achieved the results they were intended to reach.
-This audit also looks at whether the stated benefits of a program are being reached.
+This also looks at whether the stated benefits of a program are being reached.

-Economy and efficiency audits
+Economic and efficiency audits

 Test whether a company is managing its assets efficiently and economically.
 These assets include property, personnel and space.
 This type of audit also examines whether the organization in question has followed applicable laws.